Un1q32/uniqlibc/README.md

 - Update the whole codebase with comments, especially the stdio parts.
 - Fix Linux builds with the stack protector enabled segfaulting.
 - Optimized i386 builds segfault when calling printf.
-- Write a proper memory allocator, current one is just an mmap wrapper.